Khandaker Mosharraf Hossain (born 1946)

 Khandaker Mosharraf Hossain (born 1 October 1946) is a Bangladesh Nationalist Party politician and geologist.
 He represented Comilla-2 constituency as a Jatiya Sangsad member during 1991–2006.

 Early life and education

-Hossain was born in Goyeshpur village, in the Bengal Presidency, British India to Khandaker Ashraf Ali and Hosne Ara Hasna Hena.
+Khandaker Mosharraf Hossain was born on 1 October 1946 into the aristocratic Bengali Muslim Khandaker family of the village of Goyeshpur in Daudkandi Upazila in Comilla.
+His father was Khandaker Ashraf Ali and his mother was Hosne Ara Hasna Hena.

 Hossain earned an MSc degree from University of Dhaka in 1968 and another MSc degree from Imperial College (then under University of London) in 1970.
 He obtained the PhD degree in geology in 1973 from University of London and DIC from Imperial College in 1974.
 He was the chairman of the Department of Geology, University of Dhaka from 1987 to 1991.

 Career

 Academic

 Hossain joined the University of Dhaka faculty as a junior lecturer in the Department of Geology in 1967.
 He became a professor in the same department in 1986.

 Politics

 Hossain has been a member of the Standing Committee of the Bangladesh Nationalist Party (BNP) since 1994.
 He was elected as a Jatiya Sangsad member from the Comilla-2 constituency in the national elections for four terms since 1991.
 He was the Minister of Energy and Mineral Resources and Home Affairs during 1991–1996.
 He was also the Minister of Health and Family Welfare during the preceding Four Party Alliance government.

 Hossain was the chairman of the 56th World Health Assembly (WHA) in 2002.
 He was awarded with the "World No Tobacco Award" by the World Health Organization during the 57th WHA for his contribution to the anti-tobacco campaign in Bangladesh.